33. Judaism/Kabbalah – To Receive and Reveal – Throat Chakra – Belief

 Judaism’s roots are also connected to the mystical traditions of the Kabbalah, known as the Tree of Life.
 Studying the Kabbalah is a process of receiving and revealing wisdom from and for the self and soul to join in spiritual oneness.
 The roots of this story were forced underground.
 The throat chakra reminds us to consciously heal the stories we have received from our ancestors so we can reveal them to future generations.

 Message: It is time to tell your story and speak your truth.
 Whatever has been preventing you from sharing the wisdom you hold is now releasing.
 Remember the person within you that desires to be heard.
 Speak up and make your dreams known.
 Your opinion matters; share it.

 “Then the LORD God formed a man from the dust of the ground and breathed into his nostrils the breath of life, and the man became a living being.” – Genesis 2:7

 The Star of David begins with the legend that this star was on King David’s shield.
 The top triangle strives upward, toward the sky, while the lower triangle strives downward, toward earth.
-A ring of menorahs, seven branched oil lamps symbolic of the Tree of Life, surrounds the Star of David.
-The setting is at night in honor of the Jewish calendar, which is lunar.
-The crescent moon signals the beginning of a new month and a Jewish day begins at Sunset.
+A ring of menorahs, seven-branched oil lamps are symbolic of the Tree of Life, surrounding the Star of David.
+The setting is at night in honor of the Jewish lunar calendar.
+The crescent moon signals the beginning of a new month.
+The Jewish day begins at Sunset.